IGUAZU

 Visit to the city of Puerto Iguazu

-A longer visit can include tours on the Parana river, or some more distant destinations as the Jesuit ruins
+A longer visit can include tours on the Parana river or some more distant destinations, like the Jesuit ruins.

-Once in Iguassu Falls, you can visit the Paraguay, though this country is much unrelated to the Falls.
+Once in Iguassu Falls, you can visit the Paraguay.

-The access to Paraguay is made northward of the local Brazilian Foz Iguacu city, just some few minutes by car.
+The access to Paraguay, which north of the local Brazilian Foz Iguacu city, is usually through a short car trip.

 Here are the highlights of a possible visit to the adjacent Paraguay: